ibm-cloud-docs/vmware-classic-journey/vmware-onboarding-12-updates.md

-The deployment of VMware solution on IBM Cloud makes the following components available:
+The deployment of IBM Cloud for VMware Solutions provides the following components:

 * VMware
   * vSphere Hypervisor (ESXi)